Home > Outdoor

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Know your local fire restrictions and think carefully about whether you actually need a fire.
-Never leave your fire unattended and be prepared to completely saturate your fire until the ground beneath it is wet and cold.
+As a note of caution: Know your local fire restrictions and think carefully about whether you actually need a fire.
+Never leave your fire unattended, and before leaving, completely saturate it until the ground beneath it is wet and cold.
 Unattended campfires are the cause of some of the largest, most costly natural disasters in the U.S., consuming millions of acres of forest and destroying entire communities.
 A fire can save your life in cold, wet conditions, but we must be responsible outdoors people.

 Best Overall Firestarter